microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraRoleDefinition.md

 ## Description

-updates a Microsoft Entra roleDefinition object identified by ID.
+Updates a Microsoft Entra roleDefinition object identified by ID.
 You cannot update built-in roles.
 This feature requires a Microsoft Entra ID P1 or P2 license.

 ## Examples